haydensgithub/UE4Fighter-Showcase/Docs/Enemy_ai.md

 ## Design Goal

-I wanted the enemies to be more than passive actors in the combat, but rather to draw more interesting gameplay out of the player by force.
+I wanted the enemies to be more than passive actors in the combat.
+Their purpose was to force more interesting gameplay out of the player by pressuring movement, spacing, and weapon choice.
 To this end, the enemies are aggressive and highly mobile, complementing the player's advanced moveset.
 The two standard enemies make this clear by fighting from the sky.

 ## Core Architecture

-Each enemy was split into two classes: the controller and the enemy class.
+Each enemy was split into two classes: an enemy controller and an enemy actor.
 The controller was responsible for what the enemy wanted to do, including where it wanted to move, how to get there, and what attacks to use.
 The enemy class was responsible for handling how it got things done.
 If the controller decided it wanted to attack, the function to handle that logic existed within the enemy class.
 Similarly, the logic for handling health and death existed entirely within the enemy class, as was the safe disposal of the controller class on object destruction.